programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 With the above mentioned depts installed, building the project is straightforward:

-0. I always recommend to create a clean workspace before downloading the project. *Remember to source the new workspace!*
+0. I always recommend to create a clean workspace before downloading the project.
 1. Clone this repository inside the folder `src`
 2. then, `catkin_make` on the entire workspace

 Sometimes, for some strange reason, `catkin_make` gets stuck and doesn't compile the entire workspace.
 In order to force catkin to compile everythin, there's a script `compile.sh` attached to this repository.
 It simply calls *catkin* for each package of the project.

-## Runnung the project
+## Running the project

 There are at least two ways to run the architecture.